-In 1806, German illustrator Friedrich Bertuch created a children’s picture book in which he illustrated mythical creatures such as the griffin, the phoenix, the unicorn, the dragon and the mermaid.
-Mythical creatures always evoke exciting or romantic stories!
-Look how most creatures are composed out of several animals, even half human.
+In 1806, German illustrator Friedrich Bertuch created a children’s picture book in which he illustrated mythical creatures such as the griffin, the phoenix, the unicorn, the dragon, and the mermaid.
+Each mythical creature has its own exciting or romantic story!

-Exercise: Find/choose a mythical creature to draw, or create your own.
-A mythical creature almost always consists of a combination of different animals, sometimes even half-human, half-animal, like the mermaid.
+Notice how almost every mythical creature is a combination of different animals, or half-human, half-animal, like the mermaid.
 A mythical creature can therefore have different types of skin within a single body: smooth, scaled, hairy, spiky, and/or feathered.
-If desired, write the name of the mythical creature in decorative letters at the bottom of your drawing or create an elegant border.

 Less cute is the African/Asian dragon below, eating an elephant